SS-2005/Strivers-A2Z-DSA-Python/README.md

     return max2
 ```

-12) Check if the array is sorted
+12) Check if the array is sorted.

 Code:
 ```